-- (i) consists of pipeline-quality Landfill Gas, as that term is defined in the California Energy Commission's ("CEC") Renewable Energy Program Overall Program Guidebook (January 2008); and - (ii) contains all the environmental attributes associated with the use of a pipeline quality Landfill Gas-derived fuel for the generation of electric power, but excluding (a) any federal or state tax credits associated with the collection, production, transfer or sale of such Landfill Gas (unless an amount equal to 115% of such tax credits are added to the purchase price for the Renewable Natural Gas and paid as earned), (b) any emission reduction credits required or available for the operation of a Landfill Gas processing facility at the Landfill to convert collected Landfill Gas to pipeline quality gas standards, and (c) any credits or payments associated with the reduction in or avoidance of Greenhouse Gas emissions at the Landfill, - Confidential portions of this document have been redacted and filed separately with the Securities and Exchange Commission.
+(i) consists of pipeline-quality Landfill Gas, as that term is defined in the California Energy Commission's ("CEC") Renewable Energy Program Overall Program Guidebook (January 2008); and

-including emission reduction credits, verified emission reductions, voluntary emission reductions, offsets, allowances, voluntary carbon units, avoided compliance costs, emission rights and authorizations, and CO2 reduction and sequestration.
+(ii) contains all the environmental attributes associated with the use of a pipeline quality Landfill Gas-derived fuel for the generation of electric power, but excluding (a) any federal or state tax credits associated with the collection, production, transfer or sale of such Landfill Gas (unless an amount equal to 115% of such tax credits are added to the purchase price for the Renewable Natural Gas and paid as earned), (b) any emission reduction credits required or available for the operation of a Landfill Gas processing facility at the Landfill to convert collected Landfill Gas to pipeline quality gas standards, and (c) any credits or payments associated with the reduction in or avoidance of Greenhouse Gas emissions at the Landfill, including emission reduction credits, verified emission reductions, voluntary emission reductions, offsets, allowances, voluntary carbon units, avoided compliance costs, emission rights and authorizations, and CO2 reduction and sequestration.
 For purposes hereof, "Greenhouse Gas" means carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons, perfluorocarbons, sulphur hexafluoride, or any other substance or combination of substances that may become regulated or designated as Greenhouse Gases under any federal, state or local law or regulation, or any emission reduction registry, trading system, or reporting or reduction program for Greenhouse Gas emission reductions that is established, certified, maintained, or recognized by any international, governmental (including U.N., federal, state, or local agencies), or non-governmental agency from time to time, in each case measured in increments of one metric tonne of carbon dioxide equivalent.